The "Mississippi Baby"

-The most recent story of a "cured" HIV-positive person came in March 2013.
-That's when we learned about a baby from Mississippi who had HIV at birth, but whose infection appears to have subsequently been wiped out.
+One of the most popular "cured" stories came in March 2013.
+That's when we learned about a baby from Mississippi who had HIV at birth, but whose infection appeared to have subsequently been wiped out.

-Similar to the VISCONTI group, the key to success in this case appears to have been starting HIV treatment very early with the most potent drugs available.
-This is not the typical approach for babies born to HIV-positive mothers, in part because mothers have almost no chance of passing HIV to their children if they receive proper care before giving birth.
+Similar to the VISCONTI group, the key to success in this case appeared to have been starting HIV treatment very early with the most potent drugs available.
+This is not typically necessary for babies born to HIV-positive mothers, in part because mothers rarely pass HIV to their children if they receive proper care before giving birth.